cgrace0044/pp4_zaragoza_restaurants/testing.md

 </details>

-- When not logged in, the navigation bar reflects this accordingly.
+- When not logged in, the navigation bar reflects this accordingly by providing login/register options.

 <details>
 <summary>📸 View Screenshot – Logged-Out Navigation</summary>